jhzhaostat/RSLDA/README.md

   Initialization function for RSLDA parameters.

 ## Usage
-Run `demo_rslda.m` to reproduce the convergence comparison experiments.
+Run `demo_rslda.m` to see a demonstration of the convergence comparison between the MM and DL algorithms.

 If you use this code, please cite: